 There is an official soft case for the Ricoh GR III sold by Ricoh.
 Like the Gariz case above, it is made of genuine leather.
 What is genuine leather?
 It’s the same thing as a hot dog.
 All the leftover leather pieces are pressed into leather sheets.
 Sometimes it can mean just not top grain or full grain as well. |

 LightPix Lab Flash Q Q20IIThe FlashQ Q20II from LightPix Labs is an ultra-compact flash that weighs a mere 4 ounces and fits snugly in your palm, making it the perfect companion for street photography, travel, or minimalist setups.
-On the GRIII what a lot of people are doing is they will hold this flash in one hand and have the camera in the other and use it to trigger some angled lighting.
+On the GRIII, what a lot of people do is hold this flash in one hand, hold the camera in the other, and use it to trigger some angled lighting.
 Manual exposure control: 1/64 to full power adjustment. |

 Camera Straps